TerriaJS/terriajs/doc/getting-started.md

 This guide explains how to build and run TerriaMap locally.
 See [Deployment](Deployment) to learn how to deploy it for use by others.

+You may also be interested in how to [make your own map without writing any code](http://stevebennett.me/2015/07/02/your-own-personal-national-map-with-terriajs-no-coding-and-nothing-to-deploy/).

 ### Quick Start

 If you've done this sort of thing before, you'll find it easy to clone and build TerriaMap with these quick instructions: